43 Cancer Myths You Need to Stop Believing

 “While it is true that prostate cancer risk and incidence increase as a man ages, men shouldn’t be deceived into believing that it is an “old man’s disease.”
 In fact, more than 70,000 men diagnosed with prostate cancer each year are diagnosed earlier than 65 years old.”—S. Adam Ramin, MD, Urologist and Medical Director of Urology Cancer Specialists in Los Angeles.
 Not sure what to look for?
 These are signs of cancer that men are likely to ignore.

-Myth: Finding a lump in your breast means you have breast cancer
+Myth: Finding a lump in your breast means you definitely have breast cancer

-“Lumps and any other changes in the breasts should be reported to a doctor, but most turn out to be benign.”—Brian O’Hea, Chief of Breast and Oncologic Surgery at Stony Brook Medicine and Director of the Carol M. Baldwin Breast Cancer Center
+“Lumps and any other changes in the breasts should be reported to a doctor, but most turn out to be benign.”—Brian O’Hea, MD, Chief of Breast and Oncologic Surgery at Stony Brook Medicine and Director of the Carol M. Baldwin Breast Cancer Center in Stonybrook, New York.
+Learn what to do if you find a breast lump.

 Myth: Sunscreen causes skin cancer

-“I don’t know how this big lie got started, but the fact is that studies have shown that daily sunscreen use reduces the risk of skin cancer.”—Vivian Bucay, MD, FAAD.
+“I don’t know how this big lie got started, but the fact is that studies have shown that daily sunscreen use reduces the risk of skin cancer.”—Vivian Bucay, MD.
 To protect yourself, don’t fall for these other 15 skin cancer myths you need to stop believing.

 Myth: People don’t die from cancer complications anymore

 “Movies and TV shows write in the lead characters as surviving against all odds.
 But the fact is so much of surviving cancer depends on following your doctor’s guidelines, and, please, stop smoking.
 You won’t believe the number of people refusing to stop smoking thinking it won’t hurt them since they’re seeking treatment.
-Yes, it will.”—Darius Russin, MD
+Yes, it will.”—Darius Russin, MD, Section Chief of Geriatrics & Extended Care at the Central Texas VA Medical Center in Temple, Texas.

 Myth: No progress has been made in fighting cancer